diana3664/Jokes-AndroidWeek4/README.md

 ## DESCRIPTION

-A joke application that uses an api to display different categories of jokes .The categories are Pun,any,programming,spooky,Dark and Christmas
+A joke application that uses an api to display different categories of jokes .The categories are Pun,any,programming,spooky,Dark and Christmas.With animations included

 ## TECHNOLOGIES